 - The button text

-- Background colour (+ an option for image!)
+- Background color (+ an option for an image!)

 - Button width & height

-- Border colour & radius (how sharp or rounded the corners should be)
+- Border color & radius (how sharp or rounded the corners should be)

 - Button URL (where you send your prospects when they click).